-These Paleo Whole30 Blueberry Breakfast Sausages are a great way to switch-up your morning breakfast.
+These Blueberry Breakfast Sausages are a great way to switch-up your morning breakfast.
 Made with just 6 simple ingredients and so irresistible!
-Gluten free, dairy free, egg free and low fodmap.
+Paleo, gluten free, dairy free, egg free and low fodmap.

 I have been eating these sausages all week and I just made another batch because they are so good!
 The blueberries add the slightest bit of sweetness to them and the sage brings a nice savoriness.